matthewcook333/clinicceph/README.md

 JSON files, and -t is for use with timestamps JSON files for plotting latency values.

+This file also outputs 6 files, scatterplots for each type of node (burnupi, mira, and plana), and histograms for each type.
+The types of nodes can be changed within the file.

 ### cleanJson.py

 This file contains a script to clean invalid lines from JSON files containing